1206266810/auins-jdk/README.md

 Place your downloaded JDK package (in tarball) in the same directory with the program.

-### Additional notes
+## Additional notes
 - For safety, a backup named `environment.bak` for `/etc/environment` is created before it is modified.
 - This has been used and tested on Ubuntu 16.04.
 It is recommended to use this on a system without any previous attempts in JDK installation (i.e. newly-installed OS.)
-Doing so ensures that the `/etc/environment` file is not yet heavily modified and the directories/files that will be moved to `/usr/lib` will not conflict with any JDK related-files created prior to usage.
+Doing so ensures that the `/etc/environment` file is not yet heavily modified and the directories/files that will be moved to `/usr/lib` would not conflict with any JDK related-files created prior to usage.